tyrantdavis/hand-writing-recognition-kmeans/README.md

 K-means clustering is a technique used in unsupervised machine learning that organizes similar data points into clusters, helping to uncover underlying patterns within the dataset, which aligns well with the objectives of this project.

 ## Data
-A digits dataset containing 5620 records that can be used to train the machine-learning model has been found.
+A digits dataset containing 1797 records that can be used to train the machine-learning model has been found.

 ## Conclusions
-TBD...
+- Label 3 has the highest count.

+The model struggled with accurately identifying handwritten digits, suggesting that there is potential for enhancing its predictive abilities.
+It seems that the challenges lie more with the handwritten data itself rather than the model's performance.
+Recall that the model was developed using handwritten digits collected from 30 different individuals in Turkey.